Passport to Teaching Effectiveness

 Is the Passport to Teaching Effectiveness program a good fit for you?

-Complete this Interest Form to be added to our email mailing list and receive program updates.
+Complete the Interest Form to be added to our mailing list and receive program updates related to upcoming cohorts.

 The Passport to Teaching Effectiveness Program is a two-year educational development program designed to support faculty who are interested in advancing quality instruction through the adoption of high-impact, evidence-based teaching practices.

 Participants of this program will map and complete a series of instructional artifacts based on individual career goals and objectives.
 Participants will also be asked to critically reflect on teaching and learning from multiple perspectives as they progress through the program.

 The Passport to Teaching Effectiveness is administered on behalf of the Office of the Provost by the Delphi Center for Teaching and Learning, and supports UofL’s Strategic Plan by seeking to:

 - Support our faculty members’ collective commitment to quality instruction and high-impact teaching practices

 - Inspire a student-centered culture by improving faculty and staff’s responsible ownership of student success

 - Provide faculty development opportunities that highlight the university’s identity, vision and values

 UofL faculty who are accepted into the Passport to Teaching Effectiveness program will: